angryronald/currency-convertor/ReadMe.md

 1. The test will focusing on testing the interface
 2. I am wholly cover the test case on the test
 3. I am not fully provided the test to reach the covered rate
+4. I am not implementing any API Caching at this rate since the currency may changes very fast.